Gimmick! 2: Release

 Gimmick!
 2 was first revealed in June 2024, also during the program "SUNSOFT is Back!
 Part 5!" that same month in Japan.
-And later showcased at Gamescom, in August at Cologne, Germany.
+And later showcased at Gamescom in August 21–25.
 The creator of the original Gimmick!, Tomomi Sakai, was not involved in the development of Gimmick!
 2, since he had left Sunsoft years prior.
 He only learned about the project when it was publicly announced, for which Bitwave Games later issued an apology.
 Despite the setbacks, Bitwave Games succeeded in releasing both a rerelease of the original Gimmick!, titled Gimmick!
-Special Edition on July 6, 2023, as well as a sequel, Gimmick!
-2, on PC and Nintendo Switch in September 5, 2024.
-And released on other consoles (PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S) in Japan on December 19, 2024, and Worldwide in January 30, 2025.
-Physical release of the game was made on PS5 and Switch.
+Special Edition on July 6, 2023, and Gimmick!
+2, on PC and Nintendo Switch on September 5, 2024.
+It was also released on PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S in Japan on December 19, 2024, and worldwide on January 30, 2025.
+Along with a physical release for PS5 and Switch.

 Reception

 Much like its predecessor in retrospect, Gimmick!
-2 was well received from critics, gaining "generally favorable" reviews from critics, according to the review aggregation website Metacritic, and "Strong" reviews on OpenCritic.
-In Japan, four critics from Famitsu gave the game a total score of 29 out of 40.
+2 was well received from critics, gaining "generally favorable" for the Nintendo Switch version, based on 7 reviews from critics, according to the review aggregation website Metacritic.
+Fellow review aggregator OpenCritic assessed that the game received Strong approval, being recommended by 75% of critics.

-Nile Bowie of Nintendo Life, described the game as "easy recommendation for fans of retro platformers and a no-brainer for lovers of the original.
-Its cutesy, feel-good vibes belie a trove of super-tough but cleverly crafted challenges that are surmountable with practice, precision, and patience.
-What's clear is the absolute reverence that developer Bitwave Games has for the source material.
-Dispel any notion of this being a retro cash grab; this is the sequel that the underappreciated and ahead-of-its-time NES classic has always deserved."
+The game's presentation, especially its updated graphics and music, was generally praised by the reviewers.
+Nile Bowie of Nintendo Life considered its art style to be clean and highly polished, while acknowledging its resemblance to Cut the Rope Bowie also praised its soundtrack, adding to its ambience and immersion, without being "intrusive".
+Alex Kidman of Digitally Downloaded called its soundtrack "jaunty", while he described the updated visuals compared to its predecessor as a change from "the best-the-hardware-could-do approach of its Famicom forebear to a gentler but quite nice hand drawn animated style."